DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 ## Components
 Notice that each stage is split into separate scripts.
 This allows you to transpile, compile, and run at different times under different circumstances.

+- You can run `./transpile-sea.bash SRC BIN FILES` to just transpile.
+- You can run `cd BIN && ./compile-c.bash FILES` to just compile.
+- You can run `./compile-sea.bash SRC BIN FILES` to transpile and compile.
+- You can run `cd BIN/bin && ./program` to just run the program.
+- You can run `./run-sea.bash SRC BIN FILES` to transpile, compile, and run.

 # Docs
 Read through the [documentation](./docs/ROOT.md) to learn the Sea syntax.